 Upper School Literature

 Miss Glennon is a native of Boston and a 2014 graduate of Harvard College, where she studied English Literature with a concentration in Shakespeare.
-After completing a Massachusetts teacher certification program and interning at the Community Charter School of Cambridge as a 10th grade Humanities teacher, Elizabeth spent a year in London as one of the two Colet Fellows at St. Paul’s Girls’ School.
-While she loved learning more about the British education system, helping the students apply to American universities, and teaching 6th and 7th grade English at St. Paul’s, she could not be more excited to be back in the United States.
-She is currently in her 3rd year teaching Literature at Providence Academy.
+After completing a Massachusetts teacher certification program and interning at the Community Charter School of Cambridge as a 10th grade Humanities teacher, Elizabeth spent a year in London as one of the two Colet Fellows at St. Paul’s Girls’ School teaching 6th and 7th grade English.
+She is currently in her 3rd year teaching Literature and Rhetoric for grades 6-12 at Providence Academy.

-Miss Marshall is a former graduate of Providence Academy and is delighted to be in her 5th year of teaching here.
-She graduated from the University of Dalls with a Bachelor of Arts degree in History.
+Mrs. McClernon is a former graduate of Providence Academy and is delighted to be in her 5th year of teaching here.
+She graduated from the University of Dallas with a Bachelor of Arts degree in History.
 Thanks to her liberal arts education, she enjoys many different subjects including history, literature, math, politics, theology, and science.
-Her class list this year includes: Her class list this year includes: 5th grade American History, 6th grade Religion, 7th & 8th grade Medieval History, 7th & 8th grade Chemistry, and 11th & 12th grade American History.
+Her class list this year includes: 5th grade American History, 6th grade Religion, 7th & 8th grade Medieval History, 7th & 8th grade Chemistry, and 11th & 12th grade American History.
 Her favorite subject is history, particularly American Military History and the Vietnam War; however, she also enjoys literature.
 A few of her favorite books are Jane Austen’s Persuasion, Mark Twain’s Huckleberry Finn, Homer’s Odyssey, Dostoevsky’s Crime and Punishment, Dereliction of Duty by H.R.
 McMaster, and A History of the American People by Paul Johnson.